 How many sessions will I need?

 As talking therapy is about discussing issues that are difficult to cope with or are affecting your life and emotional well-being, it’s difficult to say how many sessions you will need.
-Additionally, each person seeking help is different.
-We all have individual issues, characteristics and life-experience, and will make progress at a different rate.
-Either way it can take a few sessions before you start to feel any improvement.
+Also, each person seeking help is different.
+We all have individual issues, characteristics and life-experience, and we will make progress different rates.
+It can take a few sessions before you start to feel any improvement.
 Finally, although different types of counselling use different techniques, the therapist will want to move you forward at a suitable pace.

 What happens in counselling: Time

 Counselling sessions will normally last for 50 mins.
-Please try to be on time because I will often have someone else to see immediately after you.
-If you are running late please try to let me know, and keep in mind that the session will still end at the original time.
-Again, this is because I will need to see a client after you.
+Please try to be on time, and if you are running late please try to let me know.
+Keep in mind that a late starting session will still end at the original time.

 What happens in counselling: Endings

 Finally, remember that a reputable counsellor working within an ethical framework always has the interests of their client in mind.
 As a Registered Member of BACP I work within their ethical framework.
 This includes how to end the counselling relationship at the appropriate time.

 If you are looking for talking therapy in the West Midlands or would like to know more about what happens in counselling, please call me on 07824 385338.
 You can also get in touch via the Contact Me page.
-I work out of therapy rooms in Walsall, Sutton Coldfield and Streetly.
-Most of my sessions are face-to-face, individual sessions.
-I don’t do home visits but I do offer counselling via Skype.
+As well as working out of the therapy rooms shown above for face-to-face appointments, I also offer counselling via phone and online using Zoom.